Five fun, easy tips for parents (and those who support parents) for growing positive relationships with their kids

 Here are her top five:

-Imagine you are a 4 year old child looking up at the adult world.
-It is likely to feel quite tall and big and overwhelming.
+Imagine you are a four-year-old child looking up at the adult world.
+It’s likely to feel quite tall and big and overwhelming.
 One very simple way to connect with children (as a worker, teacher or parent) is to plonk yourself down on the floor next to them.
-As much as possible, when you are talking to children, try and be at their eye level.
+When talking to children, try and be at their eye level.
 This reduces the sense of ‘power over’ and of being ‘talked down to’.

 And while you’re there, don’t forget to be playful!
 Follow the child’s lead.
 Ask lots of curious questions about what they are doing when they are playing, what is the scenario they are imagining, who are the ‘players’.
 By spending time trying to understand and being open to our child’s imaginative world, we are demonstrating that we value what they value.
 And by doing this, children are more likely to come to us with worries or concerns when they arise.